zhuowei/blueshrimp/README.md

 Proof-of-concept for [CVE-2025-48593](https://source.android.com/docs/security/bulletin/2025-11-01) based on examining the [patch](https://android.googlesource.com/platform/packages/modules/Bluetooth/+/b8153e05d0b9224feb0ace8c24eeeadc80e4dffc).
 (Maybe?
 I can't get anything obviously exploitable.)

 You shouldn't worry about this.
 As far as I can tell, phones are **NOT** vulnerable to CVE-2025-48593.
-The issue only affects devices that support acting as Bluetooth headphones / speakers, such as smartwatches, smart glasses, or cars.
-In addition, an attacker has to get a victim to pair to the attacker before they can access the headset service.
+The issue only affects Android devices that support acting as Bluetooth headphones / speakers, such as some smartwatches, smart glasses, and cars.
+In addition, an attacker has to get a victim to [pair](https://cs.android.com/android/platform/superproject/main/+/main:packages/modules/Bluetooth/system/bta/hf_client/bta_hf_client_rfc.cc;l=192;drc=86d90eee9dd37eccdd19449b9d72b883df060f9b) to the attacker before they can access the headset service.
 As long as you don't accept the pairing request on your smartwatch/glasses/car, you should be fine.

-This isn't useful for anything: it doesn't work on real devices, and only crashes specially modified Android Emulator.
+This proof-of-concept isn't useful for anything: it doesn't work on real devices, and only crashes specially modified Android Emulators.

 ## Results